protocollabs/maparo-std/mod-tcp-goodput.md

 ## Description

 TCP Goodput can be considered as maparos iperf replacement.
 It sent and receives TCP data.
 Beside simple data exchange it has some novel features.

+> Note: `tcp-goodput` is limited to receive data send from client toward
+> server.
+The server simple discards the received data and never sends data
+> back.
+For additional measurements new modules must be speciefied and added.
+> This is an rather simple module.
+Implementable with reduced effort with all
+> major programming languages and operating systems.

 ## Features

-- Payload pattern: zeroized, random ASCII, full rand
+- Payload pattern: zeroized, random ASCII, full rand (client side)
-- Configurable DSCP value (if OS support)
+- Configurable DSCP value (if OS support, client side)
 - Flexible traffic exchange configuration possibilies
 - Setting No Delay
-- Setting Maximum Setnet Size
+- Setting Maximum Segmet Size
 - Goodput Limit configuration support.
 For TCP this is somewhat hacky.
 Especially for high data rates the userspace interaction can limit the overall system performance.
 So consider this feature as